alishafique3/ML_and_DL_Made_Easy/Deep_Learning/PyTorch Training Optimizations using Memory Analysis/Readme.md

 Our GPU utilization now stands at a respectable 92.37% and our step time has further decreased.
 But we can still do better.
 Note that despite this optimization, the performance report continues to indicate that we are spending a lot of time copying the data into the GPU.
 We will come back to this in step 4 below.

 ## Result
 The following results are collected on Quadro RTX 4000 GPU with 8GB memory.
-The performance of difference optimization techniques is compared with the base model.
+The performance of various optimization techniques is compared with the base model.
 GPU memory is in GB while Avg. step time is in microseconds.
 Percentage optimization value is the ratio of optimized samples per sec / base samples per sec.
 | Optimization Technique        | Batch Size           | GPU Memory (GB)  | Avg.
 Step Time (ms)  | Samples per sec  | Optimization (rel. to base)  |
 :-------------:|:-------------:|:-------------:|:-------------:|:-------------:|:-------------:|
 | Base_Model      | 32 | 2.51 | 117.1      | 273.5 | 100% |